Craignish - Dundowran Beach

 Educational attainment in Craignish - Dundowran Beach aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 18.7%, significantly lower than Australia's average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 44.1% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (32.3%).
+Vocational credentials are prevalent, with 44.1% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (32.3%).

-Educational participation is high at 26.2%, with 10.7% in primary education, 9.0% in secondary education, and 1.8% pursuing tertiary education.
-Schools appear to be located outside the immediate catchment boundaries, requiring students to access them in neighboring areas.
+Educational participation is high, with 26.2% of residents currently enrolled in formal education.
+This includes 10.7% in primary, 9.0% in secondary, and 1.8% in tertiary education.
+Schools appear to be located outside the immediate catchment boundaries, requiring families to access them in neighboring areas.

 Frequently Asked Questions - Education